Patricia Murillo

-Claudia Patricia Murillo (born 1993) is a Salvadorian model and beauty pageant titleholder.
+Claudia Patricia Murillo (born 1993) is a Salvadoran model and beauty pageant titleholder.
 She was crowned Nuestra Belleza El Salvador 2014 and represented her country at the Miss Universe 2014 pageant.
-She was coined as the "Mesoamerican Queen" by her fans due to her alluring Native American physical features, as well as her national costume where she portrayed the Siguanaba mythology.
+She was said to be the "Mesoamerican Queen" based on her Native American physical features, as well as her national costume where she portrayed the Siguanaba mythology.
 Patricia was born in the town of Juayúa, which means "River of purple orchids", in Native American Pipil language.
 Although Patricia did not place in Miss Universe, she was a fan favorite, gaining much media attention and is considered one of the most memorable Miss El Salvador and Central American beauty queen in recent history due to her beauty and performance.